Proper Solid Tonewood Care:

 Finish Care and Maintenance

-Pinol Guitars handmade instruments are finished with multiple coats of high-grade polyurethane, hand-sanded between applications together with hand buffing to bring out a deep shine.
+Pinol Guitars and ukuleles handmade instruments are finished with multiple coats of high-grade polyurethane, hand-sanded between applications together with hand buffing to bring out a deep shine.
 The finish is thin, durable and acoustically compatible with any guitar or ukulele in the world.
 The best way to preserve this finish is to keep it clean – wiping off perspiration and fingerprints with a soft, damp (not wet) cloth.
 Old, soft cotton baby diapers make excellent guitar and ukulele cleaning tools.
 While there are many commercial guitar and ukulele cleaners available, we feel that a rag slightly dampened with plain tap water and thoroughly wrung out will remove most dirt.
 Then buff with dry clean cloth.
 If you must use commercial products, avoid those with solvents, silicones or abrasives.
 Remember: polishing is not cleaning.
 Polishes remove finish along with dirt.
 Fingerboards can occasionally dry out, but require only a very small amount of boiled linseed oil (thoroughly buffed) to restore.
 Less is always best when cleaning and maintaining your professional luthier handmade ukulele or guitar.

 FOAM/RUBBER/VINYL WARNING: We would like to advise our players that many types of instrument stands and straps that employ petroleum-based foam, rubber or vinyl can cause damage over time when in contact with polyurethane lacquer finishes.
 Because of this, many stand manufacturers have developed stands that are safe, however due to variations in finish constitution between various makers it is always safest to treat stands as temporary storage for your instrument.
 The safest way to avoid finish damage when using a stand is to cover the foam/rubber parts with a soft cotton cloth (guitar polish cloths work well).
-The safest long term storage for your instrument is in its case and here at Pinol Guitars we recommend always removing your strap after each use, no part of your strap should be in contact with your handmade guitar or ukulele when stored in your case.
+The safest long term storage for your instrument is in its case.
+Here at Pinol Guitars and Ukuleles we recommend always removing your strap after each use, no part of your strap should be in contact with your handmade guitar or ukulele when stored in your case.

 Playability and Action